AstroChem/UVHDF5/README.md

 ## Running using your own `casapy` distribution

-This requires the python `h5py` package to be installed *to your CASA python distribution.* This can be a little tricky, since CASA bundles its own python interpreter *separate* from whatever interpreter you have on your system.
+This requires the python `h5py` package to be installed *into your CASA python distribution.* This can be a little tricky, since CASA bundles its own python interpreter *separate* from whatever python interpreter you have on your system (whether it be your system's python or anaconda python).
 The easiest way to do this is via the helper tools provided in the `casa-python` repository: https://github.com/radio-astro-tools/casa-python.
 Once you have installed this package, then run

     $ casa-pip install cython
     $ casa-pip install h5py